rensandao/LeetCode/144. Binary Tree Preorder Traversal/README.md

         For preorder, we wish to print the sort result from the root to left tree, and the right tree last.
         So with stack, we can push right child pointer first and then left one.
 When poping, left goes first and then the right.
-The problem sovled.
+The problem solved.
         */

         stack<const TreeNode*> stack;